-The California State Colleges offer academic year programs of study at a number of distinguished universities abroad.
-For 1969-70 the cooperating universities are: University of Aix-Marseille, France; Free University of Berlin and University of Heidelberg, Germany; The Hebrew University of Jerusalem and Tel Aviv University, Israel; University of Florence, Italy; Waseda University, Tokyo, Japan; University of Granada and University of Madrid, Spain; University of Stockholm and University of Uppsala, Sweden; National University, Taiwan.
-Academic work successfully completed at the cooperating universities abroad may be applied toward the degree requirements of the College in accordance with college regulations.
+For 1970-71 the cooperating universities are: University of the Andes, Bogota, Colombia; University of Aix-Marseille, France; Free University of Berlin and University of Heidelberg, Germany; University of Ghana; The Hebrew University of Jerusalem and Tel Aviv University, Israel; University of Florence, Italy; Waseda University, Tokyo, Japan; University of Granada and University of Madrid, Spain; University of Stockholm and University of Uppsala, Sweden; National University, Taiwan.

-A selection among applicants from all California State Colleges is made on the basis of academic, linguistic and personal qualifications.
+Students are selected on the basis of academic, linguistic and personal qualifications.
 The criteria are:

-- a) Upper division or graduate standing by the beginning of the academic year abroad; - Academic achievement; - Proficiency in the language of instruction; - Faculty recommendations.
+a) Upper division or graduate standing by the beginning of the academic year abroad;

+b) Academic achievement;

+c) Proficiency in the language of instruction;

+d) Faculty recommendations.